-The plan covers charges for outpatient prescription drugs for the treatment of an illness or injury, subject to the Limitations section of this coverage and the Exclusions section of this coverage.
+The plan covers charges for outpatient prescription drugs for the treatment of an illness or injury, subject to both the Limitations and the Exclusions sections of this coverage.
 Prescriptions must be written by a prescriber licensed to prescribe federal legend prescription drugs.